 Lowdown Brewery + Kitchen

-Since 2014, this Golden Triangle brewery has gained a dedicated following of beer enthusiasts.
+Since 2014, Lowdown Brewery in the Golden Triangle neighborhood has gained a dedicated following of beer enthusiasts.
 Owners Phil Phifer and Scott O’Hearn wanted to create a neighborhood brewery where nearby residents could gather after work or on snowy Saturday nights to catch up in a laid back setting, over great beer and quality food.
 The pair combined their professional brewing experience, partnered with a stellar culinary team, and set out to create just that.

 Stroll by any afternoon and you’ll see friends, families, and coworkers gathering on the dog-friendly outdoor patio, playing cornhole or snacking on punnily named menu items like “Margh-Simson” or “I’m Greekin Out Man”.
 LowDown’s rotating tap features everything from pilsners to milk stouts to sours, so there’s something for every suds-sipper to enjoy.